-An alternative explanation is that the Nazca did indeed have a way to see the drawings from the air: hot air balloons.
+Yet another alternative explanation is that the Nazca did indeed have a way to see the drawings from the air: hot air balloons.
 Recently Jim Woodmann, a proponent of the Nazca hot-air balloon theory, managed to build one using only materials and techniques that the Nazca would have had available.
-Hot air balloonist argue that the Nazca were a technologically advanced society and point to their having built an impressive system of underground aqueducts, known as puquios, that still function today.
-However, there is no evidence, besides it being possilbe, that the Nazca ever built or had hot air balloons.
+Hot air balloonists argue that the Nazca were a technologically advanced society and point to their having built an impressive system of underground aqueducts, known as puquios, that still function today.
+However, there is no evidence besides its possibility that the Nazca ever built or had hot air balloons.

 Despite the figures having been examined by numerous anthropologists, ethnologists, and archaeologists, not to mention new-agers, ancient astronaut theorists, and alien enthusiasts, we may never truly know what the Nazca lines were meant for, or how the Nazca people intended them to be seen.
 What we do know, though, is that they are incredibly fascinating.